Medical Abortion: Preparing for your consultation

 Please allow enough time to travel to the clinic and aim to arrive 15min before your appointment time for registration and paperwork to be completed.

 Please have something light to eat and a few glasses of water before the appointment and aim to have a semi-full bladder for the appointment.

 If you're suffering with nausea and vomiting, a light meal before your appointment can help to ease this.

 The doctor will usually need to perform a blood test and ultrasound during the appointment and good hydration makes these tests easier.

-The Medical Termination Consultation
+The Early Medical Abortion Consultation